Macroscopic properties of equity markets: stylized facts and portfolio performance: Acknowledgement

 \section{Acknowledgement}

 S.~Campbell and T.-K.~L.~Wong thank Martin Larsson, David Itkin and Robert Jones for helpful discussions.
+We also thank the anonymous reviewers for their careful reading and insightful comments.
 The research of T.-K.~L.~Wong is partially supported by an NSERC Discovery Grant (RGPIN-2019-04419) and a Seed Funding for Methodologists Grant from the Data Sciences Institute (DSI) at the University of Toronto.
+The authors report there are no competing interests to declare.